-The current study provides quantitative and qualitative data to explore reasons for attrition amongst vulnerable and under-served groups within a community based IHLS delivered online during the COVID-19 lockdown.
+This study provides qualitative data to explore reasons for attrition among vulnerable and under-served groups within a community based IHLS delivered online during the COVID-19 lockdown.
 The observed IHLS focuses on reducing health inequalities among vulnerable and under-served groups within areas of deprivation.
-The service is a partnership between a UK based university and was commissioned by a County Council in the East of England.
-The UK based university commits a direct investment into research and evaluation to support the IHLS.
+The service is a partnership between a UK-based university and was commissioned by a County Council in the East of England.
+The UK-based university commits a direct investment into research and evaluation to support the IHLS.
 Each service is predominantly developed and delivered in line with the required annual key performance indicators (KPIs) as stipulated by the commissioning body.